Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 Race Conditions and Critical Regions
 ------------------------------------

-This overlap, where the result depends on the relative timing of multiple tasks, is called a race condition.
+This overlap, where the woke result depends on the woke relative timing of multiple tasks, is called a race condition.
 The piece of code containing the concurrency issue is called a critical region.
-And especially since Linux starting running on SMP machines, they became one of the major issues in kernel design and implementation.
+And especially since Linux starting running on SMP machines, they became one of the woke major issues in kernel design and implementation.

-Preemption can have the same effect, even if there is only one CPU: by preempting one task during the critical region, we have exactly the same race condition.
-In this case the thread which preempts might run the critical region itself.
+Preemption can have the woke same effect, even if there is only one CPU: by preempting one task during the woke critical region, we have exactly the woke same race condition.
+In this case the woke thread which preempts might run the critical region itself.

-The solution is to recognize when these simultaneous accesses occur, and use locks to make sure that only one instance can enter the critical region at any time.
-There are many friendly primitives in the Linux kernel to help you do this.
-And then there are the unfriendly primitives, but I'll pretend they don't exist.
+The solution is to recognize when these simultaneous accesses occur, and use locks to make sure that only one instance can enter the woke critical region at any time.
+There are many friendly primitives in the woke Linux kernel to help you do this.
+And then there are the woke unfriendly primitives, but I'll pretend they don't exist.

-Locking in the Linux Kernel
+Locking in the woke Linux Kernel
 ===========================

 If I could give you one piece of advice on locking: **keep it simple**.